Homepage

 The Revolution of Indifference: Why Cubans No Longer Expect Anything from Power

-2025 dims in Cuba: another New Year's Eve marked by blackouts, promises, and official silence
+2025 is darkening in Cuba: another New Year filled with blackouts, promises, and official silence

-Why does Cuba feature in so many international money laundering schemes?
+Why does Cuba appear in so many international money laundering schemes?

 Cuban professor questions the Central Bank's floating rate due to lack of real data

-This is how tough this Cuban in the U.S. responds when asked for a recharge from Cuba because "that's nothing for you."
+This is how tough this Cuban in the U.S. responds when asked for a top-up from Cuba because "that’s nothing for you."

-Can the "currency transformation" save the Cuban regime's economy?
+Can the "currency reform" save the Cuban regime's economy?

 How much are currencies being sold for in the Cuban informal market on the first day of the "official floating rate"?